-Strawberries and Cream Crepes are thin and delicate pancake-like pastries wrapped around fresh strawberries and a sweet cream filling.
+Strawberries and Cream Crepes are thin and delicate pancake-like pastries wrapped around fresh strawberries and sweet cream filling.
 These homemade crepes are easy to prepare and taste amazing!

 Contrary to popular belief, crepes are actually very easy to make.
 They may look fancy but they are simple to prepare and so delicious!
 These Strawberries and Cream Crepes are one of my family’s favorite breakfasts to eat.
-Once you wrap the delicate crepe around an indulgent center of freshly sliced strawberries and creamy filling, you will fall in love! 😉
+Once you wrap the delicate crepe around that center of freshly sliced strawberries and creamy filling, you will fall in love! 😉

 The crepe itself is light, airy, and not too sweet, so the filling can be the center of attention.
 The cream cheese adds a richness that pairs perfectly with the fresh fruit.
 The strawberries add a refreshing flavor and juicy crunch in every bite.
 Try a sprinkling of powdered sugar over the top for the most elegant breakfast, dinner, or late night treat.

 A crepe is a delicate and thin pastry that resembles a pancake, except the batter is made without a leavening agent (baking powder or soda) so it doesn’t become thick and fluffy like the typical pancake.